IJSComplexMatter/dtmm/doc/autoapi/dtmm/rotation/index.rst

 .. function:: rotation_vector2(angle, out=None)

-   Coverts the provided angle into a rotation vector
+   Coverts the provided angle into a rotation vector (cos, sin).

    :param angle: Array containing the angle of rotation at different points in space
    :type angle: array